kamok/hashicorp-interview/terraform-getting-started.md

 ### The Terraform Block
 The Terraform block defines the version of terraform for the project.

 Create a new file for the `terraform` block.
-You may name this file `terraform.tf` to fit the community convention.
+Name the file `terraform.tf` to follow community convention.
 ```shell
 $ touch terraform.tf
 ```

-In the `terraform` block, we version lock Terraform to at least `1.13`.
+In the `terraform` block, version lock Terraform to at least `1.13`.
 Terraform uses [providers](https://developer.hashicorp.com/terraform/language/providers) to interface with cloud provider and service APIs.
-We are configuring this project to use version `3.6.2` of the `docker` provider.
+Configure this project to use version `3.6.2` of the `docker` provider.

 ```shell
 terraform {